DarioDomiDE/Linkminify/README.md

 # Linkminify - Specification

-This API can transform any http link into a minimized and trackable link.
-The service is be able to track a click on such a generated link and also redirect the user to the initial URL.
+This Service is able to transform any http link into a minimized and trackable link, will track a click on such a generated link and also redirect the user to the initial URL.
 Example: https://doma.in/long/path will become https://link.doma.in/abc123.
-The focus is not speed but quality of code and architecture.

-### Technical Requirements

-- ECMAScript 6
-- ExpressJS
-- API (RESTful or GraphQL)
+It provices an RESTful API and was build powered by NodeJS with ES6.

 ## Features (that would be cool to use)